AusDTO/disco_layer/docs/source/overview.rst

       deployed -> build;
    }

 The green items are "strictly open".
 We encourage their reuse, and support them to the extent we can.
-The white ones are private, because we need control to provide reliable services, however they are instances of the open artefacts.
+The white ones are private, however they are instances of the open artefacts.
 So no secret sauce, we just keep our discrete instance private (so that we can provide reliable API and user interfaces).

 Source Code